DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 ### Alternatives to Using `match` with `Result<T, E>`

-That’s a lot of `match`!
+That's a lot of `match`!
 The `match` expression is very useful but also very much a primitive.
-In Chapter 13, you’ll learn about closures, which are used with many of the methods defined on `Result<T, E>`.
+In Chapter 13, you'll learn about closures, which are used with many of the methods defined on `Result<T, E>`.
 These methods can be more concise than using `match` when handling `Result<T, E>` values in your code.

 #### Using Closures and `unwrap_or_else`

-For example, here’s another way to write the same logic as shown in Listing 9-5, this time using closures and the `unwrap_or_else` method:
+For example, here's another way to write the same logic as shown in Listing 9-5, this time using closures and the `unwrap_or_else` method:

 ```rust
 use std::fs::File;